carpentries-incubator/genome-mining/_episodes/02-antismash.md

 | --rre                         | Run RREFinder precision mode on all RiPP gene clusters. |
 | --cc-mibig                    | Run a comparison against the MIBiG dataset |

+## Arguments

+antismash can work with three different
 arguments:
   SEQUENCE  GenBank/EMBL/FASTA file(s) containing DNA.

+  anti smash package can work with three different file formats GenBank,  FASTA and EMBL.

+GenBank consists of two main sections, annotation and a sequence.
+The annotation section begins at the "Locus" header and the sequence sections at the "origin" word

 Output options: